You are here

 - Individualized understanding of the potential pathways for creating a professional practice in studio furniture making and/or alternative methods.

 - Skill in presenting one’s work in a professional setting.

 - Present final work in a gallery setting.
 Collaboratively develop and coordinate all aspects of that exhibit.

 Curriculum | Course sequence | faqs | app requirements | tuition | financial aid | refunds and withdrawals

-The Fall application cycle begins on February 1st and ends on April 1st.
+The application period will open on February 1st and end on June 15th.